New Feature: Search Leicester Music Society

 | Date | Speaker | Title |

-This season we have moved to a new venue at Christchurch Baptist-Methodist Church on Clarendon Park Road.
+We meet in the comfortable Keene Room of Christchurch Baptist-Methodist Church on Clarendon Park Road.
 See the Church's web site for a location map and directions.
-We meet in its comfortable Keene Room.

 We are a friendly group of people keen to learn more about music from composers, performers and others with expert musical knowledge.